glenn20/micropython-esp32-ota/README.md

 ### Micropython firmware for OTA updates

-An OTA partition should be updated with a **"micropython app binary"**.
-The micropython firmware ".bin" files downloaded from the [MicroPython downloads page](https://micropython.org/download/) combine the bootloader, partition table and the "micropython app binary", so can not be used for micropython OTA updates.
+An OTA partition should be updated with a **"micropython app image"**.
+The micropython firmware (`.bin` files) downloaded from the [MicroPython downloads page](https://micropython.org/download/) combine the bootloader, partition table and the **micropython app image**, so can not be used for micropython OTA updates.

 There are three ways to obtain a `micropython.bin` you can use for OTA updates:

 1. Download a `.app-bin` file from the [MicroPython downloads page](https://micropython.org/download/),
-   - these are currently only available for the "Nightly builds".
 1. Use the `micropython.bin` file in the `ports/esp32/build_XXX` folder
    - if you build your own micropython firmware, or
-1. Extract the `micropython.bin` from a combined firmware binary (on linux):
+1. Extract the `.app-bin` firmware from a combined firmware file with:
-   - `dd bs=4096 skip=15 if=firmware.bin of=micropython.bin`
-     - for ESP32 and ESP32S2 images (skip first 61440 bytes of file)
-   - `dd bs=4096 skip=16 if=firmware-S3.bin of=micropython.bin`
-     - for ESP32S3 and ESP32C3 images (skip first 65536 bytes of file)
-   - Or, use `mp-image-tool-esp32 --extract-app firmware.bin`
+   - `mp-image-tool-esp32 --extract-app ESP32_GENERIC-20231005-v1.21.0.bin`
      - see <https://github.com/glenn20/mp-image-tool-esp32>.

 ## API docs